-Ranburne is a blue-collar town, with 42.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ranburne, you'll notice that it is more blue-collar than most other communities in America.
+42.56% of Ranburne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ranburne is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Ranburne who work in management occupations (14.88%), teaching (9.09%), and sales jobs (7.02%).

 Also of interest is that Ranburne has more people living here who work in computers and math than 95% of the places in the US.